silarsharief/VirtualAiPainter/README.md

 - pip install mediapie
 - pip install opencv-python
 - pip install numpy
-- download the 4 pictures for the changing ui when different modes are selected.
+- download the 4 pictures for the changing ui when different modes are selected. (save it in folder named 'header')